Mic LegendContinue Reading...

 Quick trivia question, name the only managers in baseball with a longer tenure with their current team than the 10 years Gardy has with the Twins.
 Did you come up with Tony LaRussa (16 years in St Louis) and Mike Scioscia (12 years in Anaheim)?
 It’s true.
 Only two men have stayed with their current team longer than Gardy.
 Ten years in one place is very rare these days, actually it’s always been pretty rare.
 For every Tommy Lasorda (21 years) or Tom Kelly (16 years), there are about 10 Don Wakamatsu’s (less than 2 years).
 The Twins have been very fortunate to have had just two managers since 1986, and as was the case with Tom Kelly in the late 90s and early 00s, it appears the end may be near for Gardy.

 Right or wrong, managers are often the scapegoats for a team’s poor play; and it is probably unfair to hold Gardy in contempt for the level of stink the Twins are putting forth every night.
-You don’t have to watch the Twins squander leads night after night to realize something has to change.
+You don’t have Many people are initially drawn to casino gaming with dreams of beating the house and turning a nice profit. to watch the Twins squander leads night after night to realize something has to change.
 From May 20 to May 31 the Twins lost 9 of 11 games, in 7 of those losses the Twins had the lead, in one other game they were tied in the 8th inning and the ninth loss was a 3-0 shutout.
-Nearly half of the Twins games this season have been one-run games, they are 10-15 (.400) in those games.
+Nearly half of the Twins games this season have We have a growing list of all the latest video and retro slots as well as all the s4gambling.com/fi/ classics you’ve grown to love such as Blackjack and Roulette. been one-run games, they are 10-15 (.400) in those games.
 Since Gardy took over in 2002, the Twins have played an average of 45 one-run games each year and have won 55 percent of those games.
 That sharp drop off can be attributed somewhat to the AAA lineup the Twins have been forced to angelscamp.org play for most of the season.
 But a stat that might be even more telling is the Twins record in blowouts.
 Baseball-reference.com considers a blowout any game with a margin of 5 runs or more.
 The Twins have played 15 games that fit that description this season and they have won a mere 3 of those.
 In nine seasons under Gardy they have averaged 47 “blowouts” per year and have a winning percentage of .554.
 This season if the Twins continue at their current pace and play 47 blowouts, their record in those games would be 9-38.
 That stat indicates something larger at play than just inexperience; its leadership and accountability that is seriously lacking with this team.
 The Twins have not had a vocal leader since Torii Hunter left three seasons ago.
 Some guys have tried, but no one fits that personality, and frankly if you aren’t wired like a Hunter or Kirby Puckett, you can’t fake it.
 Since Hunter’s departure after the 2007 season, the two guys who most tried to fill that role were backup players Mike Redmond and Gardy-favorite and fan-whipping boy Nick Punto.

 When players don’t want to lead it falls squarely on the manager to take on that additional role.
 For the veterans on the Twins who are used to his style that has worked quite well, as six division crowns in nine years will attest.
 But for young players, his often grumpy, no-nonsense demeanor may not be working.
 At least three times in the last month Gardy has chosen to single out third baseman Danny Valencia in post-game comments.
 Valencia is not perfect, nor is he always the most focused Twin, but there is this, in a year where the Twins have been decimated by injuries, the second year man has played all 54 games at third, making just 5 errors, he is tied for the team lead with five home runs and is second to Jason Kubel in RBI (25).
 You have to wonder what this group of AAA call-ups must think when they see Valencia go out and do his job on a nightly basis only to be called out by the manager when other more glaring errors are being made by more experienced players, (cough cough) Delmon (cough) Young.
 Gardy has nearly crushed the spirit of Trevor Plouffe to the point that the 25 year old shortstop is channeling the New York Yankee version of Chuck Knoblauch on just about every ground ball hit his way.
 Is Gardy singling out these guys because he sees potential there and thinks they can handle it, or is he doing it because they are young and they have to handle it or else?
 My hunch is it is more the latter than the former and there is the heart of the problem with this team.
 If no one can call out the veterans when it is needed then it seems the manager has lost the team.
 When one-third of your league high 37 losses are by 5 or more runs, the manager has lost the team.
 When the hallmark of your success, “doing the little things right” is a distant memory, the manager has lost the team.
 And when the manager has lost the team, the only solution, unfair as it may seem for the AL’s reigning Manager of the Year, is for the team to lose the manager.